IBMStreams/streamsx.visualization/README.md

 > **READ is a developer and data scientist playground for advanced visual analytics**

-> Use READ to rapidly prototype real-time visualizations, responsive sharable dashboards, REST API dataflows, and new types of data visualizations.
+> Use READ to rapidly prototype real-time visualizations, responsive sharable dashboards, REST API dataflows, and new types of visualizations.

 ## Getting Started
 1. Prerequisites